EvieHarv/HypixelStats/README.md

 ### <b>NOTE: HypixelStats is only currently compatible with Lunar Client.
 Support for other clients coming soon!</b>

 - Automatically detects when you join new game, sends /who to get the full list, and automatically detects when players leave/join and adds/removes them from the list.
-    - Auto `/who` requires Java to be installed.
+    - Auto `/who` should work fine with nothing else on windows, other platforms require Java to be installed in the PATH.
 - Fully configuarable view of stats, with on-the-fly profile switching for easy viewing of any stats you want, at any time.
     - Also includes assignable colors based off of stats, as well as the ability to sort the list by any (numeric) stat.
 - Includes the ability to whitelist/blacklist players for quick identification.
 By default, whitelisted players appear green and blacklisted players appear red.
 (This is configurable in the profiles!)